dcj/Clojure-GeoSpatial-Study-Group/README.md

 #### Hash-map/row-orientation versus feature-orientation

-As a Clojure programmer, hash-maps are king, it is the primary datatype used to organize data.
+As a Clojure programmer, hash-maps are king, it is the primary datatype used to organize data.<br>
-When I read rows from a database, each row is a hash-map, so any geometries in that row/table are included in the hash-map.
+When I read rows from a database, each row is a hash-map, so any geometries in that row/table are included in the hash-map.<br>
-With `Feature`s, for some tasks, it now may be preferable to transform a geometry-containing-database-row into a `feature`, with the non-geometry key/values placed in the feature's properties, and the geometry key's value placed in the feature's geometry.
+With `Feature`s, for some tasks, it now may be preferable to transform a geometry-containing-database-row into a `feature`, with the non-geometry key/values placed in the feature's properties, and the geometry key's value placed in the feature's geometry.<br>
 This feels like a powerful tool for certain tasks.

-Perhaps there is an opportunity for tooling to support this use-case, `row->feature`, `feature->row`.
+Perhaps there is an opportunity for tooling to support this use-case, `row->feature`, `feature->row`.<br>
 If there is a need to provide fine grained control over these transformations, might that be kept in the (Clojure) metadata?

 Random thought:  Is there something useful/cool to be done with `datafy` and `nav` WRT `feature`?